you think of the Corn Refiners Association website (sweetsuprise.com)

 not object to labeling high-fructose corn syrup as "natural.",

-They state that HFCS are metabolically the same as table sugar
+They state that HFCS is metabolically the same as table sugar

 (sucrose), which is essentially true.
 Both HFCS and sucrose are

 HFCS can range from 42% to 90% fructose.
-Sucrose is consists
+Sucrose is consist of

 bond between glucose and fructose is instantly destroyed once